QbertMF/SketchLens/readme.txt

 SketchLens - Digital Tracing Made Simple
 Turn your smartphone into the ultimate artist's companion!
 SketchLens transforms any surface into your canvas by overlaying reference images through your camera, making tracing and sketching easier than ever before.

-🎨 Perfect for Artists & Creators: • Students learning to draw - Practice proportions and techniques • Professional artists - Speed up initial sketches and compositions
-• Hobbyists & crafters - Transfer designs to paper, wood, fabric, or any surface • Kids & beginners - Learn drawing fundamentals with guided tracing

 📱 Powerful Features: ✅ Live Camera Overlay - See your reference image transparently over real surfaces ✅ Precision Controls - Pan, zoom, and rotate overlays with intuitive gestures
-✅ Adjustable Transparency - Fine-tune opacity for perfect visibility ✅ Photo Integration - Import any image from your gallery as reference ✅ Screen Lock Prevention - Keep your screen bright during long drawing sessions ✅ Simple Interface - Clean, distraction-free design focused on creation
+✅ Adjustable Transparency - Fine-tune opacity for perfect visibility ✅ Photo Integration - Import any image from your gallery as reference ✅ Simple Interface - Clean, distraction-free design focused on creation

 🔥 How It Works: